SpaceByBlank/Arch/README.md

 # Arch

+A curated collection of resources, links, and websites to save time and explore Arch Linux faster.

 ### To find Applications
 - [Arch Wiki: List of Applications](https://wiki.archlinux.org/title/List_of_applications) – A comprehensive list of applications available for Arch Linux.
 - [AlternativeTo](https://alternativeto.net/) – Find alternatives to popular software for Linux.